 - Writing narrative text of your lecture material and/or

 Developing lecture material for your entire online course can and will be time consuming.
 Once the content production phase is over, though, the bulk of the work is complete to prepare your online course for teaching.

-Phase 3: Set up content on Sakai
+Phase 3: Develop content on Canvas

 Phase 4: Teaching

 Now that all of your content is set up and ready to go, during the semester, you need to focus on teaching your students.
 While we’ll be discussing this in greater detail in another post, the role of an instructor is different in an online course than in a face to face course.
 Many typical tasks an instructor completes in an online course include:

 - Sending out text or video announcements to students

 - These can be reminders or general course feedback (“Everyone did very well on the reading quiz this week…”)

 - Reaching out to students who have not logged in often/completed assignments on time

 - Reading and responding to discussion posts frequently